 The WordStar Command Emulator emulates most of the WordStar 7.0d keyboard commands within Microsoft Word 97, 2000, 2003, XP, 2007, 2010, and 2013.
 It also emulates the WordStar pull-down menu system in Word 97, 2000, 2003, and XP.

 The Emulator, emulates WordStar keyboard commands, it is not a file conversion program.
 For that function see the WordStar File Conversion section.
-Details of the supported commands and menus is available in the WordStar Commands section.
+See Which WordStar commands are supported.

 Is the WordStar Command Emulator hard to use?

 No, it's very simple.
 Just copy the WordStar Command Emulator into your Word\StartUp folder and it will be available the next time you start Word.

 Full installation details are available to:

 - Install the WordStar Command Emulator (prior to Word 2007)

 - Install the WordStar Command Emulator (Word 2007 and later)